johnseth97/gh-dash.nvim/README.md

 brew install gh
 ```

-- Install the `gh-dash` TUI as a plugin from the `gh` command, or mark autoinstall as true in the config function
+- Install the `gh-dash` TUI as a plugin from the `gh` command
+- Alternatively, mark autoinstall as true in the config function

 ```bash
 gh extension install dlvhdr/gh-dash